Kihyun: Early life

-Kihyun was born on November 22, 1993 in Seoul, South Korea.
-He came from a family of four, which includes his father, mother, older brother, and himself.
-He graduated from Dong-ah Institute of Media and Arts.
+Kihyun was born in Seoul, South Korea on November 22, 1993.
+He came from a family of four, which includes his father, mother, an older brother, and himself.
+Kihyun is also a graduate from Dong-ah Institute of Media and Arts.

 Career

 2014–2015: Debut and career beginnings

 In December 2014, Kihyun competed in the Mnet's survival show No.Mercy.
-Along with six other trainees from the show, Monsta X was formed, a hip-hop idol group that debuted under Starship Entertainment on May 14, 2015 with the EP Trespass.
-Through the survival show, he also released 2 collaboration tracks in 2015; "Pillow" with Sistar's Soyou and Giriboy on January 14, and "0 (Young)" with Giriboy, Mad Clown, Jooyoung, and other remaining trainees in No.Mercy on February 4.
+Along with six other trainees from the show, Monsta X was formed, a hip-hop idol group that debuted under Starship Entertainment, with the EP Trespass on May 14, 2015.
+In 2015, through the survival show, he had been featured in two of its soundtracks, for "Pillow" with Sistar's Soyou and Giriboy on January 14, and "0 (Young)" with Giriboy, Mad Clown, Jooyoung, and other remaining trainees in No.Mercy on February 4.

-In May 2015, Kihyun and fellow Monsta X member Jooheon, recorded a television soundtrack titled "Attractive Woman" for KBS2's Orange Marmalade.
-In October, he also sang his first solo original soundtrack "One More Step" for the MBC's television drama She Was Pretty.
+In May 2015, Kihyun and fellow Monsta X member Jooheon, released an original soundtrack "Attractive Woman" for KBS2's Orange Marmalade.
+In October, he released his first solo original soundtrack "One More Step" for the MBC's television drama She Was Pretty.